 When you accurately forecast your labor, you can realize several benefits:

-• Reduce labor costs: Labor is one of the biggest expenses for any business, and you want to optimize it as much as possible.
-By having a direct labor budget to forecast labor demand and supply, you can avoid paying for unnecessary overtime, idle time, or temporary workers.
+- Reduce labor costs: Labor is one of the biggest expenses for any business, and you want to optimize it as much as possible.
+By having a direct labor budget for forecasting labor demand and supply, you can avoid paying for unnecessary overtime, idle time, or temporary workers.
 You can also plan for hiring, training, and retention costs, and allocate your budget more effectively.

 Paycor’s Labor Forecasting allows you to balance workforce scheduling and labor costs without compromising your customers’ experience.
 Based on your operational data, Labor Forecasting ensures that you have the right number of employees at precisely the right time.
 This proactive approach empowers you to adapt swiftly to changing market demands and gives you a competitive edge.
 Discover Labor Forecasting within Paycor Scheduling.